-Additionally, satisfactory progress will be reviewed by the Academic Program Committee, bi-annually.
+Additionally, satisfactory progress will be reviewed by the Academic Program Committee, biannually.
 If a student is deemed to not be making progress towards completion, the student may be placed on probation.
-Terms of probation for not meeting time limit rules will by outlined by the APC committee.
+Terms of probation for not meeting time limit rules will be outlined by the APC committee.